laravel-doctrine/orm/docs/entities.rst

 The ``Scientist`` entity used in the example above looks like this when using annotations for the meta data.

-    Coding note:  Thanks to property hooks in PHP 8.4, getters and setters may no longer be necessary.

 .. code-block:: php